sergev/gisp/docs/Primitives.md

 - `append` — Appends zero or more lists, with the last argument allowed to be any value.
 The final argument is returned as-is when earlier lists are exhausted.
 Non-list arguments before the final one raise an error.
 - `length` — Returns the integer length of a proper list; errors on non-lists.

+## Vector Operations

+Vectors are fixed-length, mutable, zero-based indexed sequences.
+They complement lists when constant-time random access or in-place updates are required.

+- `vector` — Allocates a fresh vector whose elements are the evaluated arguments. `(vector 1 2 3)` yields a three-element vector.
+- `vectorp` — Predicate that returns `#t` when its argument is a vector.
+- `makeVector` — `(makeVector n [fill])` creates a vector of length `n`.
+The optional fill value is evaluated once and written into each slot; it defaults to the empty list `()`.
+Length must be a non-negative integer that fits the host platform.
+- `vectorLength` — Returns the integer length of a vector.
+Errors on non-vector input.
+- `vectorRef` — `(vectorRef vec index)` returns the element at the given zero-based integer `index`.
+Out-of-range indices raise an error.
+- `vectorSet` — `(vectorSet vec index value)` mutates the element at `index` to `value`, returning the same vector.
+Out-of-range indices raise an error.
+- `vectorFill` — `(vectorFill vec value)` overwrites every element of `vec` with `value`, mutating in place and returning the vector.
+- `vectorToList` — Converts a vector into a freshly allocated proper list containing the same elements.
+- `listToVector` — Converts a proper list into a fresh vector.
+Non-lists raise an error.

+Literal vectors use the reader notation `#(elem ...)`, which is sugar for calling `vector`.

 ## Control Flow

 - `cond` — Evaluates each clause in order and returns the body from the first clause whose predicate is truthy.
 Clauses are pairs of predicate/body expressions.
 An optional final clause starting with the symbol `else` serves as a default.
 When no predicates succeed and no `else` clause is present, the result is the empty list.